DawsonCollegeCompSci/DawsonNiftAI/README.md

 # Dawson NiftAI
 A collection of AI-related resources (exercises, presentations) suitable for college.
-Tribute to nifty.stanford.edu
+Tip of the hat to nifty.stanford.edu

 ## Contributing to this repository